Closing the Gap National Partnership Agreements

 - Commonwealth Ombudsman outreach visits to remote Indigenous communities

-- implementation of the National partnership agreement on remote service delivery oversighted by Commonwealth and Northern Territory Coordinators General for Remote Service Delivery
+- implementation of the NPA on remote service delivery oversighted by Commonwealth and Northern Territory Coordinators General for Remote Service Delivery

-- National partnership agreement on remote service delivery involving governments working together to implement a new remote service delivery model initially in 26 priority locations
+- NPA on remote service delivery involving governments working together to implement a new remote service delivery model initially in 26 priority locations

 - resetting the relationship: